 No tour would be complete without a visit to the most important sites of the city, including of course the crown of the city, the Acropolis, and the Mars Hill where St Paul delivered his famous sermon.

-The tour in Athens includes visits to all major highlights of the city, such as the tomb of the Unknown Soldier, the Parliament House, the Presidential Palace, the Panathenian Stadium, where the first modern Olympic games took place in 1896), the Temple of Olympian Zeus, the Academy, the University and the National Library.
+The tour in Athens includes visits to all major highlights of the city, such as the tomb of the Unknown Soldier, the Parliament House, the Presidential Palace, the Panathenaic Stadium, where the first modern Olympic games took place in 1896), the Temple of Olympian Zeus, the Academy, the University and the National Library.

-The private tour will also take you to some of the must-see quarters of Athens, such as Monastiraki, Plaka, the ancient and the roman agora as well as the renowned hill of Athens, Lycabettus, offering panoramic views to the city.
+The private tour will also take you to some of the must-see quarters of Athens, such as Monastiraki, Plaka, the ancient and the roman agora as well as the renowned hill of Athens, Lycabettus, offering panoramic views of the city.

 In the afternoon, the tour will take you to the Monastery of Kaisariani, which was founded in the 11th century A.D. and is of significant Christian interest, as it is consecrated to the Presentation of the Virgin in the Temple.
 The evening is free, allowing you time to wander around the city of Athens.

 Since his stay in Corinth caused him much difficulty, he wrote four letters to the locals (Letters to Corinthians).
-You will have the chance to visit the Acropolis (Acrocorinth) overlooking the city of Corinth, and make a tour of the ancient Corinth.
+You will have the chance to visit the Acropolis (Acrocorinth) overlooking the city of Corinth and make a tour of the ancient Corinth.

-Continuing the private tour you will visit Mycenae with the Cyclopean walls and the Royal Tombs.
+Continuing the private tour you will visit Mycenae with the Cyclopean Walls and the Royal Tombs.

 Your driver will bring you back to Athens for an overnight.

-Day 3: Athens, Delphi, Kalmbaka, Kastraki, Meteora
+Day 3: Athens, Osseus Lukas Monastery, Delphi, Kalambaka, Kastraki, Meteora

 The third day of the tour will start again from Athens, driving towards Delphi, which is one of the most intriguing sites of ancient Greece.